What are the Requirements for an Adoption?

 The following outlines the approval/disapproval criteria that Adoption Services uses in working with adopting persons.

-We at Adoption Services have extensive experience with both intrastate and interstate adoption.
+We, at Adoption Services, have extensive experience with both intrastate and interstate adoption.
 We are here to help you determine the best choice for you and then to help implement your choices in a way that will eliminate problems and concerns.
-We are able to help you with an adoption regardless of the state in which you reside but we are able to complete a Home Study only for residents of PA, NJ, NY, VA, WV, and FL.
+We are able to help you with an adoption regardless of the state in which you reside.

 For additional help with an adoption agency adoption visit the link Selecting an adoption Agency.
 You can also find a list of adoption agencies in your state and neighboring states at the link Domestic Adoption Agencies.